ankitha266/This-repository-contains-the-implementation-of-Linear-Regression-/README.md

-# This-repository-contains-the-implementation-of-Linear-Regression-
+# This-repository-contains-the-implementation-of-Linear-Regression
-This repository contains the implementation of Linear Regression using two distinct methods: the Normal Equation (Closed-form solution) and Gradient Descent. import numpy as np import matplotlib.pyplot as plt
+This repository contains the implementation of Linear Regression using two distinct methods: the Normal Equation  and Gradient Descent. import numpy as np import matplotlib.pyplot as plt